SpellholdStudios/JansAlchemy/README.md

 #### Special Acknowledgements to:

+- ilot: Italian translation.
 - AL|EN: Wrote <a href="https://forums.beamdog.com/discussion/78364/infinity-auto-packager-automatically-generate-and-adds-mod-packages-to-release-when-you-publish-it">Infinity Auto Packager</a> tool which automatically provides Windows, Linux and Mac versions in the same archive file.
 - Deratiseur: Provided native BG2:EE compatible version (v7).
-- Austin & AERIE.ru Team: Provided Russian translation.
+- Austin & AERIE.ru Team: Russian translation.
-- SkipCool: Provided French translation.
+- SkipCool: French translation.
-- Jarl : Provided German translation.
+- Jarl : German translation.
 - Badgert: first WeiDU conversion.
 - Bill Keegan: Provided original files.

-If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/topic/60826-jans-alchemy-updated-to-v800-ee-compatible/">mod forum</a>.</br>
+&#9755; If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/topic/60826-jans-alchemy-updated-to-v810-ee-compatible/">mod forum</a>.</br>

 ##